Get Local Treatment For Your Knee Pain

 - signs of infection, such as a fever

 Septic arthritis, an infection of the joints, is a possible cause of these symptoms.
 Septic arthritis can lead to malformed joints and osteoarthritis if it is not managed.
+Please contact your primary care physician or visit the emergency room.

 How is Hip Pain Or Knee Pain Treated?

-Our doctors will work closely with you to develop a treatment plan that reduces pain and increases range of motion and strength.
+Our doctors will work closely with you to develop a treatment plan that reduces pain and increases your range of motion and strength.
 Regaining pre-injury health is the ultimate goal of treatment.

 Request a consultation with us today